Code-Sleek/AI-Life-Coach-App/README.md

 │   └── history.csv        # Runtime history log (auto-created)
 └── README.md
 ```
----

-### ⚠️ Notes & Limitations

-This app is not a substitute for professional mental health support.

-Speech recognition relies on the Google Web Speech API, so:
-- It requires internet access.
-- Accuracy depends on audio quality, accent, background noise, etc.

-LLM responses depend on:
-- The model you choose in Ollama (phi3, llama3, etc.)
-- The prompt defined in chat_logic.py.

----
 ## 🚀 Quick Start: How to Run the App

 ### 1️⃣ Prerequisites